tsys-nagase/learnstorybook.com/content/visual-testing-handbook/react/en/aaa.md

 ---
-title: 'Introduction to visual testing1'
+title: 'kkkIntroduction to visual teああああ'
-tocTitle: 'Introduいんとろ?'
+tocTitle: 'Introduction2'
-description: 'The pragmatic way to test user interfaces'
+description: 'lllic way to test user interfaces'
 ---

 ああああ 1User interfaces are subjective.
 The answer to "does this look right?" depends on your browser, device, and personal taste.
 You still have to look at the rendered UI to verify its appearance.